|Submission Date||May 31, 2013|

 Director of Sustainability

-Institutions earn the maximum of 1.5 points available for this part of the credit by purchasing exclusively 100 percent, postconsumer, recycled content office paper.
-Incremental points are available based on the percentage of recycled content paper purchased.
-For example, if 50 percent of all paper purchased was 100 percent recycled-content, institutions would earn 0.75 points (half of the points available for this credit).
+Institutions earn the maximum of 9 points available for this credit by investing 30 percent or more of their investment pool in one of the ways outlined above.
+Incremental points are available based on the percentage of the investments that meet one or more criteria outlined above.
+For example, an institution where 15 percent of investments were held in a CDFI would earn 4.5 points (half of the points available for this credit).

 Sampling and Data Standards